 Chocolate, a sweet almost everyone adores, comes from the Aztec word “xocolatl”, which translates to bitter water.
 Once a sour drink, it’s now something we crave, find comforting and delight in eating.
-Today, it’s available in almost every percentage, flavour and label – including overly sweet varieties, handmade bespoke options and raw, health-beneficial assortments.
+Today, it’s available in almost every percentage, flavor and label – including overly sweet varieties, handmade bespoke options, and raw, health-beneficial assortments.

 How is chocolate made?

 Chocolate is made using cocoa beans, which can be found on cacao trees.
 These only tend to grow 20 degrees north and south of the equator, in places such as Hawaii, West Africa and Asia.
 In order to make chocolate, both the pulp and the cocoa beans are fermented together.
 The fermented beans are then left to air dry – this usually takes place in the sun, but depends on where the cocoa beans are grown.
 Once dry, they are moved to a chocolate factory where the beans are either combined with other variants of bean from different origins or are used solely to create “single-origin” chocolate.